 Learning Psychology Helped Me Understand People!

 My interest in psychology stems back from childhood.
 I was always in a perpetual dream state.
 As I wondered home, I can remember always asking myself why… why didn’t I have any friends and why didn’t anyone like me?
 So through psychology, I learned about human behaviour – an answer that I sought for ‘why’?
 I have worked with people with severe learning difficulties and challenging behaviour, nursing and presently volunteer to drive patients to their radiotherapy appointments for their cancer treatments.
 I, therefore, help people to live and support them through a difficult time.
-I am told that I should be a councillor – I use the ideas of client centred therapy, which I learned during my studies – if you want to know more click Psychology 101: Client Centered Therapy.
+I am told that I should be a Councillor – I use the ideas of client centred therapy, which I learned during my studies.

-People with Asperger’s syndrome take things literally – I should know that, I have a son that was diagnosed in 2004 with Asperger’s – Click for more: The Story of Daniel - My Asperger's Autistic Son.
-Autism spectrum disorders was something that came up in my course work when I was reading psychology.
+People with Asperger’s syndrome take things literally – I should know that, I have a son that was diagnosed in 2004 with Asperger’s – it seems to run in the family!
+Autistic spectrum disorders was something that came up in my course work when I was reading psychology.
 I knew from that moment on what was wrong (or right?) with my son and I. However, it is too late for me, but not for Daniel.